On eigenmeasures under Fourier transform: Eigenmeasures with locally finite support

-After the full characterisation of $\cF$-eigenmeasures on $\RR$ that are periodic or have uniformly discrete support, it remains an interesting open problem to extend it to more general measures with discrete support, where interesting new cases exist \cite{Gui,Meyer}.
+Following \cite{BST}, we say that a measure is \emph{sparse} if its support is locally finite (that is, discrete and closed).
+We say that $\mu$ is \emph{doubly sparse}\footnote{Meyer calls such a measure \emph{crystalline} \cite{Meyer}, {which we prefer to avoid because `crystals' are often connected with atomic arrangements in solids that are uniformly discrete.}} if $\mu$ is a transformable tempered measure such that both $\mu$ and $\widehat{\mu}$ are sparse.
+Finally, when $\mu$ is a doubly sparse measure which is an eigenmeasure for $\cF$, we will simply call it a \emph{doubly sparse eigenmeasure}.

 Clearly, linear combinations of measures $\mu^{}_i \in \cE^{}_{\lambda} (n^{}_{i})$, with fixed $\lambda$, are eigenmeasures with discrete support.
 The latter is uniformly discrete if and only if, for all $i\ne j$, one has $\sqrt{m_i/m_j} \in \QQ$, which is to say that there are many more possibilities.
-In particular, for each fourth root of unity, there are eigenmeasures with non-uniformly discrete support, for instance of the type studied by Meyer in \cite{Meyer}.
-A better understanding of such measures seems an interesting task ahead.
+In particular, for each fourth root of unity, there are doubly sparse eigenmeasures with non-uniformly discrete support, for instance of the type studied by Meyer in \cite{Meyer,Meyer-17}.

+Notice that, since the union of finitely many locally finite sets is locally finite, the set $X$ of doubly sparse measures on $\RR^d$ is a subspace of $\cM_{\text{ttm}}(\RR^d)$, which is by definition $\cF\nts$-invariant.
+Therefore, Proposition~\ref{prop:plambda}{\ts}(4) yields the following result.